Stripe-breasted starthroat: Distribution and habitat

 The stripe-breasted starthroat is found in eastern Brazil from Pernambuco south to São Paulo state.
 It has also been recorded as a vagrant in Argentina's Iguazú National Park.
 It inhabits forest and savannah at elevations from sea level to 800 m.

 Behavior

-Movment
+Movement

-The stripe-breasted starthroat is essentiall sedentary but may occasionally wander to higher elevations than usual.
+The stripe-breasted starthroat is essentially sedentary but may occasionally wander to higher elevations than usual.

 Feeding

 The stripe-breasted starthroat feeds on nectar from a wide variety of flowering plants.
 It typically forages between 3 and 8 m above the ground.
 It is territorial, but defends flower patches from others of its species more than from other hummingbirds.
 In addition to nectar, it also feeds on small insects captured by hawking.

 Breeding

 The stripe-breasted starthroat's breeding season is usually February to April but it has been recorded incubating in November.
 It makes a small cup nest and usually sites it on a horizontal tree branch 6 to 8 m above the ground.
 Some nests have been seen higher, and at least one has been seen on a utility wire.
 The female incubates the clutch of two eggs for 14 to 16 days and fledging occurs 21 to 24 days after hatch.